-Students in the graduate program must have all degree requirement completed before they can participate in Commencement.
+Students in the graduate program must have all degree requirement completed on or before the end of the summer term following May Commencement in order to participate in the Commencement ceremony.

 BOARD OF DIRECTORS APPROVAL POLICY

 - Students can be approved by the Board in October if they have completed all requirements at that time. - Students can be approved by the Board in February if they have completed all requirements at that time. - Students can be approved by the Board in May if they have completed all requirements at that time.